-New Hope Presbyterian Church has mentoring relationships with five elementary schools in Lee County: Allen Park, Colonial, Edison Park, Orangewood, and Tanglewood.
-Both permanent and seasonal members actively work with a student for one hour each week, or help a teacher in a classroom setting.
-New Hope has begun bringing small groups of mentors to each school throughout the academic year.
-It is a very rewarding experience to help students learn.
+New Hope Presbyterian Church has mentoring relationships with five elementary schools: Allen Park, Colonial, Edison Park, Orangewood, and Tanglewood.
+Both permanent and seasonal members volunteer in a classroom setting, working with the students.
+A marvelous experience rewards every mentor volunteer as they help students learn.
 When we can impact a child, we can change the world!
 Email a message.

 SWFL Juvenile Detention Center (Juvie Jail)

 Candy Engelman, NHP Coordinator